-The feud was reignited in November, when Swift took to social media to share a lengthy statement accusing Borchetta, Braun and Big Machine of blocking her from performing a medley of her older songs at Sunday's American Music Awards, where she's set to take home the Artist of the Decade Award.
+The feud was reignited last November, when Swift took to social media to share a lengthy statement accusing Borchetta, Braun and Big Machine of blocking her from performing a medley of her older songs at Sunday's American Music Awards, where she's set to take home the Artist of the Decade Award.
 Additionally, Swift alleged that the same people "have declined the use of my older music or performance footage" for a Netflix documentary.

 Those things would only be allowed, Swift claimed, if "I agree to not re-record copycat versions of my songs next year (which is something I'm both legally allowed to do and looking forward to) and also told my team that I need to stop talking about him and Scooter Braun."

 Swift continued her statement by encouraging her fans to "let Scott Borchetta and Scooter Braun know how you feel about this."

 "I just want to be able to perform MY OWN music.
 That's it," she concluded.
 "I've tried to work this out privately through my team, but have not been able to resolve anything.
 Right now, my performance at the AMAs, the Netflix documentary and any other recorded events I'm planning to play until November 2020 are a question mark."

 Big Machine says Swift's narrative "does not exist"

 The day after Swift released her social media message, Big Machine denied Swift's allegations, which, they claimed, were "based on false information."